Buying Hex Dumbbells - Cast Iron Hex, Rubber Hex or Urethane Hex?

 Rubber Hex Dumbbells

 Rubber dumbbells, such as rubber hex dumbbells, are also made out of iron but the heads are then coated with thick protective rubber.
 These are great to help protect your dumbbell racks and gym floors.
 They also tend to be quieter for those users that like to “bang” their dumbbells together at the end of a chest press or similar exercise.
 As with most rubber products, they might tend to have that distinct rubber smell but this usually dissipates over time.
 You see rubber hex dumbbell sets frequently used in light commercial gyms and personal training studios.
-IRON COMPANY rubber hex dumbbells feature a "safety-head" design which permanently pins the cast iron heads to the solid steel handles making them more appropriate for use in school weight rooms and commercial gyms.
+IRON COMPANY rubber hex dumbbells feature a "safety-head" design which permanently bonds the cast iron heads to the solid steel handles making them more appropriate for use in school weight rooms and commercial gyms.

 Urethane Hex Dumbbells

 Urethane dumbbells are considered a top of the line dumbbell and usually cost a bit more than the iron or rubber hex.
 For example urethane hex dumbbells have an iron or steel head which is then coated with polyurethane.
 Visually they look the same as rubber hex dumbbells but the urethane is overall a better and more durable product.
 There are several advantages to urethane hex dumbbells when compared to rubber hex dumbbells, one being their higher tear strength.
 In some gyms you may see small chips of rubber that have torn off dumbbells from constant knocking against dumbbell racks and other gym equipment.
 Sometimes you will also see rubber scuff marks left on storage racks.
 With urethane hex dumbbells you don’t see this happen often because it is a highly impact resistant coating.
 This material can take a beating.
 It also does not smell like some rubber products can.
 If there is any downside to urethane it would usually be the cost as these are more expensive than iron or rubber options.
 But there are many reasons to make the investment and upgrade to urethane.
 It will be a product that lasts longer and you won’t look to replace them for a very long time.